CONNECT WITH RECRUITERS @ CAREER FAIRS

 - Do your homework.
 Before you show up, research your target companies so you can talk about something different than everyone else in line.
-Look at press releases, blogs, and company social media pages for a few ideas.
+Look at press releases, blogs, the Career Wiki and company social media pages for a few ideas.

 - Create and practice a 30 second commercial that includes your name, major, when you’re graduating, what position you’re applying for, and a summary of your relevant skills and experience.
 Keep it conversational, and try to end with a question to engage the recruiter.